The Cholula Pyramid located in Puebla is the World’s Biggest Momument. Read all about travel tips for Cholula and more here!!!

 Up until a few decades ago, there was a consensus among archeologists that the Khufu Pyramid at Egypt was the biggest man-made monument to ever exist.
 And guess what?
 They were wrong.
 It wasn’t until 1931 the Cholula Pyramid was fully explored and its gigantic proportions came to light.

-Today, only a small portion of the Pyramid can be appreciated since the upper parts are now covered with mounds of ground, vegetation and yes, even a church!
+Today, only a small portion of the Pyramid can be appreciated since the upper parts are now covered with mounds of ground, vegetation, and yes, even a church!

-7 Facts about the Cholula Pyramid
+7 Facts of Wonders About the Cholula Pyramid

 Fact #1: Its dimensions are 450 by 450 meters (1,480 by 1,480 feet) at its base and has a height of 66 meters (217 feet).
-Its base it’s bigger than the ones found at the Pyramids of Mexico and even Egypt.
+Its base is bigger than the ones found at the Pyramids of Mexico and even at the Giza Pyramids of Egypt.

 Fact #2: The name Cholula means artificial hill.
 Shocking, uh?
 Its construction started all the way back to the 3rd Century AD.

-Fact #4: At the time of the Spanish conquest, the Pyramid was already overgrown by vegetation and remained undiscovered until the 19th century!
+Fact #4: At the time of the Spanish conquest, the Pyramid was already overgrown by vegetation and remained undiscovered until the 19th century.

 Fact #6: A debate is brewing between supporters of archeology and supporters of colonial era architecture since the church on top has to be demolished in order to fully excavate the Pyramid.

 Fact #7: On a sunny day, you can get a glimpse of the beautiful Popocatepetl, Mexico’s most famous volcano, right behind the Pyramid Church.

 A brief overview of the Cholula Pyramid

 I visited Cholula for the first time when I was 16 years old and wanted to visit the UDLA University to explore my career options, I didn’t apply but it gave me the chance to see this amazing site.

 There have been new findings and further excavations and now, an underground tunnel that runs underneath the Pyramid is the entrance to the archeological site.

 Yes, none of those attractions have anything to do with the people who built the Cholula Pyramid (think about how bizarre it would be to have Scottish bagpipers performing at Stonehenge and you’ll see what I mean) but hey, as long as the kids are happy, right?

 You can also enjoy the souvenir market where the Papantla Flying men sell bows, hats and other related items.
 You can also buy delicious artisanal ice cream and spicy crickets.

-How to reach Cholula from Mexico City
+How to Reach Cholula from Puebla City

 The cheapest way of reaching Cholula is to take a bus from Mexico City to Puebla (12 USD) and then take a local bus between Puebla City and Cholula (.5 USD).

 From Cholula’s main square, the Pyramid is easily reached on foot.
 If you have the time, enjoy the magic of this charming Mexican town and explore some of its 365 churches.

+You can make a booking for this and more properties via our Booking.com Affiliate Link of Wonders!
 Same price for you and a small pocket money commission for this website of yours.
+Sweet deal, uh?